 A transformer is an AC device used to step down or step up voltages.
-To visualize the current flow and other circuit properties of a transformer, certain assumptions are made, and a conceptual circuit is made, which we can call it as an ideal transformer.
+To visualize the current flow and other circuit properties of a transformer, certain assumptions are made, and a conceptual circuit is made, which we can call an ideal transformer.
 In fact, no transformer is ideal.

 What is an Ideal transformer?

-A hypothetical model of a transformer, having all essential properties of a real transformer except the power losses is known as an ideal transformer.
+A hypothetical model of a transformer, having all the essential properties of a real transformer except the power losses is known as an ideal transformer.

 To idealize a real transformer, the following assumptions are made.

-- Every transformer have a finite amount of winding resistance, due to which a small amount of voltage drop occurs in the primary and secondary windings.
+- Every transformer has a finite amount of winding resistance, due to which a small amount of voltage drop occurs in the primary and secondary windings.
 In order to idealize, the primary and secondary winding resistance and the power lost in them are assumed to be zero.

 - It is assumed that the flux produced in the primary winding is confined to the core and links the secondary winding (i.e.) there is no leakage flux.
 But in an actual transformer, there will be a small amount of leakage flux.

-- The core is assumed to have infinite permeability, meaning that the magnetizing current needed to establish flux in core is zero.
+- The core is assumed to have infinite permeability, meaning that the magnetizing current needed to establish flux in the core is zero.

 - No power is lost in the core in the form of eddy currents or hysteresis.